-At Empowerly, parents and students often ask us questions about extracurricular activities and how important they are for college admissions.
-We’ve developed a mental model we call the Activity Matrix to think about the different types of activities.
+At Empowerly, parents and students often ask us questions about extracurricular activities; and of course, how important they are for college admissions.
+We’ve developed a mental model we call the Activity Matrix to think about the four main types of activities to boost your college profile.

 In this Matrix, we break out the impact of each type of activity and give direction to the frequently asked questions we receive.
 In this article, we will explain the Activity Matrix and answer the frequently asked questions we get on extracurricular activities for college applications.